 Holistic Crop Management Instructors

-Mark is the Farm Services Manager at CFSA, helping farmers implement conservation practices and transition to organic production, and is also helping to run field trials throughout the Carolinas geared toward small-scale producers.
+Mark Dempsey is the Farm Services Manager at CFSA, helping farmers implement conservation practices and transition to organic production, and is also helping to run field trials throughout the Carolinas geared toward small-scale producers.
 His background is in soil microbiology, and he has worked for many years as a researcher studying soil, weed science and cover crop management.

 Craig Mauney has worked as an Extension agent for the NC Cooperative Extension for over 25 years.
 He is presently the Extension Area Specialized Agent in commercial vegetable and fruit production in the 39 Western most counties of North Carolina.
 He graduated from Berea College, Berea, Kentucky with a BS Degree in Agriculture and has a lot of experience in all aspects of commercial vegetable and fruit production, home gardening and landscape design.
 He now has a small forest farm in Zirconia, NC – Shady Hollow Farm.

 Gareth Stacke is the Certification Specialist at Certified Naturally Grown.
 Prior to moving to New York City, Gareth lived in Oregon where he co-managed a CSA farm and beginning farmer training program.
 At CNG, his role is to review the hundreds of new applications we receive each year and to help create new educational material for farmers.
 When not at CNG, you can find Gareth teaching New Yorkers about vegetable gardening, reading a book, or biking around